wink-travel/wink-sdk-java/README.md

 # Wink Java SDK

+Welcome to the Java SDK that enables you to communicate with all that the Wink platform has to offer.

 ## Getting started
 This SDK contains 5 unique libraries you can leverage to communicate with the Wink platform.